HardikChhallani/salesforce-code-review-graph/README.md

 Requires Python 3.10+.
 For the best experience, install [uv](https://docs.astral.sh/uv/) (the MCP config will use `uvx` if available, otherwise falls back to the `code-review-graph` command directly).

-Then open your project and ask your AI assistant:
+Then open your Salesforce project and ask your AI assistant:

 ```
-Build the code review graph for this project
+Build the code review graph for this Salesforce project
 ```

 The initial build takes ~10 seconds for a 500-file project.
 After that, the graph updates automatically on every file edit and git commit.